Gestational Diabetes & Newly Diagnosed: What to Expect?

 You’ve Got This!

 With the right mindset, support from your care team, and some trial and error, you’ll get through this.
-Managing GD might feel overwhelming at first, but as you learn what works for you, it becomes easier.
+Managing gestational diabetes might feel overwhelming at first, but as you learn what works for you, it becomes easier.
 Stay positive, take it one day at a time, and know you’re doing an amazing job for both you and your baby.

 Good luck, and remember—you’ve got this, Mama!
 Download the HIgedi app for support, tips, meal inspiration and a community that’s with you every step of the way. 💪💜